-The first edition of Las Aventuras de Mili, translated into Spanish language and produced by ASA, La Red de Aprendizaje y Conservación, and the ACEER Foundation, with the support of National Geographic.
+The first edition of Las Aventuras de Mili, translated into Spanish language and produced by ASA, National Geographic Explorer Carmen Chávez, and the Red de Aprendizaje y Conservación, with the financial support of National Geographic.

 Online materials enhance the project's scope and increase its reach.

 Millie was created originally as part of Allison’s capstone project at Clemson University.
-The story had enormous potential to be used for environmental education, so in 2020, in collaboration with the Red de Aprendizaje y Conservación, National Geographic, and the ACEER Foundation, we produced the first edition of ‘Las Aventuras de Mili’, Allison’s original story translated into Spanish language.
+The story had enormous potential to be used for environmental education, so in 2020, in collaboration with National Geographic Explorer Carmen Chávez and her Red de Aprendizaje y Conservación, and with funding from National Geographic, we produced the first edition of ‘Las Aventuras de Mili’, Allison’s original story translated into Spanish language.

 1,000 copies have already been distributed to elementary students throughout the Madre de Dios region, focusing especially on children living within the remote buffer zone of Manu National Park.
-In 2021, Millie’s Misadventures will be incorporated into the 4th grade curriculum region-wide, thanks to a partnership between ASA, Red de Aprendizaje y Conservación, National Geographic, and the Madre de Dios regional government.
+In 2021, Millie’s Misadventures was incorporated into the 4th grade curriculum region-wide, thanks to a partnership between ASA, Carmen Chávez and the Red de Aprendizaje y Conservación, National Geographic, and the Madre de Dios regional government.

 Courses, Training & Outreach